Grains are an integral part of our meals each day. Today let’s learn about the ancient grain or seed, Amaranth.

 Warm a thick bottomed pan with higher sides (the amaranth pops up pretty high!) over medium heat.
 Once the pan is hot, add just enough amaranth to cover the bottom of the pan in one layer.

-Once it is popped, it is great as a salad topper or as an addition to granola, granola bars or energy bites.
+Once it is popped, use as a salad topper or as an addition to granola, granola bars or energy bites.
 You can top yogurt with it or even ice cream!
 It is really yummy in these Amaranth Chocolate Cookies.
 This recipe is super fast and easy.
 Try it and see if you love amaranth too!

 Chocolate Amaranth Cookies

-¾ cup chocolate chips (I use the HU chocolate gems that are sweetened with coconut sugar)
+¾ cup chocolate chips (I use the HU chocolate gems)

 ½ cup peanut butter or other favorite nut or seed variety